RedHatTraining/DO378-apps/comprehensive-review/apps/parks-dashboard/README.md

 # Parks Dashboard

-This is a React front-end app from the Ithaca smart parks application of the DO378 comprehensive review.
+This is a React front-end app for the smart parks application of the DO378 comprehensive review.

 Because students might not have Node.js installed, we need to provide them with the _built_ web application (the `dist` directory).